 Also note that it makes no difference if a person ends up losing money from relying on insider information.
 Simply the act of using insider information invites criminal prosecution irrespective of the outcome.

 It is also considered gambling fraud to manipulate a gaming device with the intent to cheat.

 Example: Sam goes to the Harrah’s Reno casino and tampers with a slot machine handle.
 This gives police sufficient probable cause to believe Sam intends to cheat, so they book Sam at the Washoe County Detention Center for gaming fraud.

 Note that it is immaterial that Sam has not tried to gamble with the slot machine yet.
 Just tampering with a gaming device gives authorities enough reason to effectuate an arrest.

 Also note that gaming fraud is technically a separate crime in Nevada from cheating while gambling.
 However, they are very similar and carry the same penalties.
-Learn more about the Nevada crime of gaming cheating.
+Learn more about gaming cheating.

 Detaining suspects in Nevada casinos